IBM System 360/370 Compiler and Historical Documentation

 There is also the External Procedure Library documentation that make available various external functions via the EXTERNAL ASSEMBLY interface.
 They form an integral part of the run-time system and allow to access to various features of the run-time system and of the operating system in general, e.g., you can execute any arbitary pieces of code without the need to program you own assembly functions.

-You may need to change the location of the simula.linklib and make other adaptions according to the requirements of you actual Job Entry System.
+You may need to change the location of the simula.linklib and make other adaptions according to the requirements of your actual Job Entry System.

 //SIMULA JOB ,MSGLEVEL=(1,1),REGION=1024K